If you're thinking about a server-side caching solution, it's likely that you've heard about Redis or Memcached.

 Which is better: Redis or Memcached

 It certainly depends on the requirements.

 Redis is surely more flexible and powerful, but Memcached does serve some purposes very well and in some cases achieves better performance.
-By being multi threaded it has advantages, especially when working with big data.
+By being multi-threaded it has advantages, especially when working with big data.

 Redis supports data operations thanks to its data types, which can speed up case scenarios by reducing the network I/O counts and data sizes.
 These data operations are as heavy as a get or set.

 At Imaginary Cloud we have used both in many different client’s projects.
 In one that I was involved in, we had to choose between the two options.
-At first we went with Memcached based on it's simplicity, ease of use, easy setup and we simply needed a cache so persistency wasn't a requirement.
+At first we went with Memcached based on its simplicity, ease of use, easy setup and we simply needed a cache so persistency wasn't a requirement.
 Although, after some testing, we decided to swap to Redis due to the advantages of having data types.

 In this project, the data type operations were an advantage for the kind of data that was going to be stored.
 Also, Redis provides a command to search for keys that match a pattern along many other useful commands to deal with keys.
 This was something really useful to us and a key point in deciding to migrate to Redis.

 Concerning the migration, it was very easy to perform as Redis supports most of the commands that Memcached does.
 If we had inverted the route and decided to migrate from Redis to Memcached, it would have been way harder since Memcached has no data types.
-Any Redis data type command would have been translated to many commands, along some data processing in between them to achieve the same result.
+Any Redis data type command would have been translated to many commands, along with some data processing in between them to achieve the same result.

-When it comes to make a decision, we cannot really say that one is better than the other, as it all depends on the project requirements.
+When it comes to making a decision, we cannot really say that one is better than the other, as it all depends on the project requirements.
 However, based on our experience, it's important to consider its pros and cons right from the beginning to avoid changes and migrations during the project.